Molham321/gdv1-ping-pong-project/README.md

 # GDV1 - Ping-Pong Project

-Ein Projekt von Molham Al-khodari für das Modul GDV1 a simple game implemented with YoshiX
+Ein Projekt von Molham Al-khodari für das Modul GDV1 <br>
+a simple game implemented with YoshiX, you can finde more infos about YoshiX [hier](docs/yoshix.chm) <br>

 ## About the Project